WildCoastSolutions/UnitTesting/README.md

 AssertTrue(value)
 AssertEquals(a, b)
 AssertThrows(code, exception_type)
+AssertPrints(code, string)
 ```

-It displays file and line number on failure in a format that allows double clicking to get to the line in Visual Studio.
+If a test fails it prints file and line number on failure in a format that allows double clicking to get to the line in Visual Studio.

 Additional details can be shown on failure if you compile with the preprocessor flag ```WILD_UNITTESTING_SHOW_FAILURE_DETAILS```.
 This will attempt to print out the values that were compared.
 Note that the types being compared must be streamable to a stringstream.